gift-exe/gift-exe.github.io/README.md

 * **[Donate $100](https://www.paypal.me/themefisher/100USD)**: You are the man!
 This project saved me hours (if not days) of struggle and hard work, simply awesome!
 * **[Donate $1500](https://www.paypal.me/themefisher/1500USD)**: Go buddy, buy Macbook Pro for yourself!

-Of course, you can also choose what you want to donate, all donations are awesome !